cibinjoseph/VOLCANOR/docs/README.md

 ## Improvements (To be made)
 ### Stability Improvements
-- Solve root vortex instability in hover
+- Fix root vortex instability in hover
+- Provision to provide precomputed initial solution

 ### Feature and Solution Improvements
 - Shift trailing edge vortex by corresponding r*Om